Java Memory Model

 has no obligation to write it changes to theflag

 variable to the main memory!
-Which means an optimization can be to simply not do the operation at all!
+This means an optimization can be to simply not do the operation at all!

 1.3 Atomicity